 Final Verdict

 For World Cup 2026, an eSIM is not a luxury — it's essential travel infrastructure.
 You're crossing three countries, navigating unfamiliar cities, coordinating with other fans, and managing digital tickets.
-Staying connected reliably and affordably is non-negotiable.
+All three providers are solid.
+Airalo is the safest first choice.
+Yesim wins on value.
+Drimsim wins for global travelers.